How to Present a Concise Gospel Message

 We can only know who we are in relationship to our Creator.

-The three fears addressed in this article are intertwined and faced by everyone on planet earth.
-Invalidation is the result of not being properly affirmed in our personhood.
 Invalidated parents usually have no idea how to affirm their children, causing a potentially endless repetition of dysfunction.
 Invalidated individuals tend to be insecure.
 Often they are desperately looking for others to affirm them, making them vulnerable to those who would use their fears against them.
-Rejection is what we experience when others do not like or accept some or all of who we are, say, or do.
+Rejection is what we experience when others do not like or accept some or all of who we are or what we say or do.
 It may involve some sort of exclusion or shunning.
 Abandonment is the final stage of invalidation and rejection.
-Abandoned people are forced to be on their own, all alone in life.
+Abandoned people are forced to be on their own, alone in life.
 This article will focus on invalidation.
 The next one will address rejection and abandonment.

 It is easy to see how invalidation is connected to our broken relationship with God.